PeriscopeData/analytics-toolbox/Python/Getting_Around_Overlapping_Data_Labels_With_Python/README.md

+#Getting_Around_Overlapping_Data_Labels_With_Python

 A common hazard when adding data labels to a chart, is that often times the data labels will overlap when there are two points located relatively close to one another.
 Fortunately, the flexibility of python allows us a way around overlapping data labels.

 Here is my original chart as a Periscope scatter plot with data labels applied,

 ![Periscope Scatter Plot](/Python/Getting_Around_Overlapping_Data_Labels_With_Python/Images/Periscope_Scatter_Plot.png)

 We can see the the data labels overlap in some areas making it hard to read and visually unappealing.

 Instead we can create a Python chart and write a custom function that checks the location of the data-labels and adjusts any that overlap.